AND QUANTUM ANTIGRAVITY

 But, shouldn’t antigravity be also acting on the gyroscope when it spins vertically?
 When the gyroscope spins vertically, the angle between its vector of angular momentum and the lines of the electric field is zero degrees, therefore the strength of interaction between them is zero.
 The function for this interaction is a modulus sinusoid, |sin|.
 At zero degrees the value is zero, at 90′ the value is maximum, and at 180′ the value is zero, again.

-In a paragraph on the Biefeld-Brown page, we have a similar example of an antigravity effect with a capacitor.
+In the section on the Biefeld-Brown page, we have a similar example of an antigravity effect with a capacitor.

 In the above case, the gyroscope (from its own side) provides only its angular momentum, while perpendicular electric and magnetic fields are provided by Earth.